How does your experience with Mayo education compare to previous educational experiences you have received at other institutions?

 What is your program like?
 What sorts of projects/workshops have you done?

-I've been allowed to take courses in the MGS and I'm also spending time in a research lab working on a treatment method for spinal cord injury, an injury that currently has no cure.
+I've been allowed to take courses in the Mayo Clinic Graduate School of Biomedical Sciences and I'm also spending time in a research lab working on a treatment method for spinal cord injury, an injury that currently has no cure.

 What do you feel the atmosphere is like at Mayo Clinic?